 - You once again pay a 0.5% commission, so that’s $10

 So how does this compare to other popular cryptocurrency exchanges in the space?
 Well, Kraken charges an entry-level commission of 0.26%, while Binance charges 0.1%.
-Over at eToro, the platform allows you to trade cryptocurrencies on a commission-free basis – irrespective of how much trading volume you put through, although spread applies.
+Over at eToro one needs to take the applicable spread into consideration.

 On the flip side, Bitstamp does offer lower fees if you are able to trade more than $10,000 per month.
 This is instantly halved to 0.25% when you breach this figure.
 In order to get your commission down to 0% at Bitstamp, you would need to achieve monthly trading volumes of over $10 million!